AerialRobotics-IITK/ariitk_best_practices/README.md

         Executable bash script(s) go here.
     * src
         * template_ros_pub.cpp, template_ros.cpp
-        These cpp file(s) contain the actual definitions for all the functions declared in the header files inside ros_package_template/include/ros_package_template/, in serial order.
+        These cpp file(s) contain the actual definitions for all the functions declared in the header files inside pcl_ransac_ros/include/pcl_ransac_ros/, in serial order.
         * template_ros_node.cpp
         These are the actual node(s) that your machine will run.
 This should be kept as de-cluttered as possible.
     * test
     As mentioned earlier, this folder contains the code for testing individual functions using [googletest](https://github.com/google/googletest).
         * include
-            * lib_package_template_test
+            * pcl_ransac_test
                 * template_test.hpp
         * launch
             * template_test.launch